dcbriccetti/web-games/doc/Graphical Web Game with JavaScript and Phaser.md

 - What is JavaScript?
 - What are the names of some functions used in a Phaser program?
 - What are some things about particle emitters that are adjustable?
-- How can you call a JavaScript function over and over?
+- What is one way to call a JavaScript function over and over, at a specified interval?
 - What’s an oscillator?

 ## Homework